Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 #### MappingFiles
   The mapping files are used for both the role assignments and the Default scope in the permission scripts.
-It is assumed that applied between HR en Nedap is the same.
+It is assumed that the application between HR en Nedap is the same.
 Although for the Defaultscope extra columns are added AllEmployees and AllClients.
 These columns are ignored in the role assignments.
 The 'All' options for the role assignments are managed with separate entitlements.

 #### Business Rules Validation Check

-In certain situations, it may occur that an employment with the reference number 1000467-1 has an account entitlement, while another employment with the reference number 1000467-2 has been granted permissions for the Defaultscope or Provisioning Role.
-This lead to a mismatch between the account reference and the contracts in scope.
+In certain situations, an employment with the reference number 1000467-1 may have an account entitlement, while another employment with the reference number 1000467-2 has been granted permissions for the Defaultscope or Provisioning Role.
+This leads to a mismatch between the account reference and the contracts in scope.
 This mismatch is a result of an incorrect configuration of the Business Rules.
 The connector checks for this mismatch and will generate a "warning" audit log, but the connector will still complete successfully without processing the permission.
 And if the Account Reference was removed the permissions will be removed from Nedap.
 It is important to ensure that by granting permissions to specific employment, they also have an associated account entitlement.

 #### Processing Multiple Accounts

 Due to the support for multiple accounts within Nedap, the Update task may result in the removal of an account.
 This scenario presents a problem, as the default process order for revoking a trigger is to first revoke the permissions and then revoke the account entitlement.
 As a result, permissions are revoked before the account entitlement is outside of scope.
 This process is described in the HelloID documentation.
 However, in our particular scenario, the process operates differently.
 The update task first removes the account, resulting in the process order being reversed, with the account revocation occurring before the permission is revoked.
 This difference in process order leads to the removed account reference not appearing in the permission task, making it impossible to remove the associated permissions.
 The permission script subsequently performs a cleanup process to revoke the permissions of the previously removed accounts during the next run.
 However, this is not a straightforward process and will only be triggered during the next specific permission update or when manually prompted to update the permissions.

 > :bulb: Tip: To get a closing solution, you can specify the account and permission entitlements in distinct business rules.
-Additionally, it is suggested to configure the permission entitlement to be out of scope prior to the account entitlement during off-boarding or re-boarding procedures..
+Additionally, it is suggested to configure the permission entitlement to be out of scope before the account entitlement during off-boarding or re-boarding procedures...
 To prevent out-of-sync permissions.

 ### Provisioning
 Using this connector you will have the ability to create and manage the following items in Nedap: